ronnyerrmann/primes_optimisation/README.md

 Needed about 5 seconds for primes up to 10E6 when the other 7 cores are free and the numbers are not printed out.
 About 1 second comes from the printing of the numbers.
 Without compiling through javac another 0.5 seconds are needed.

+Improvement with replacing a division with a multiplication: nearly twice as fast for primes up to 10E6.

+## primes_java_v2.cpp
+* Only doing the necessary calculations, creating some lists in preparation to do parallel calculations.
+This has improved the speed, as the check which primes are not needed to be tested as often, but then handling the lists takes a bit longer.

+Needed less than 2 seconds for primes up to 1E6.

+Needed about 3 to 4 seconds for primes up to 10E6 when the other 7 cores are free and the numbers are not printed out.
+Testing primes in ranges of 100 is more efficient than in the ranges of 10k (trade off between uneccessary primes tested and calculating prime*prime to check what primes are not useful).